In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 Use the appropriate command to view the structure of this data frame.

 Use the appropriate command that will allow you to call the variables by name without using dollar-sign notation.
+Remember to undo this command as your final step to this problem set.

-The Nashville carbonates dataset consists of stable isotopic and major element concentrations from a series of limestone beds in the Ordovician of central Tennessee.
+The Nashville carbonates dataset consists of stable isotopic and major element concentrations from a succession of limestone beds in the Ordovician of central Tennessee.
 The meter position in the stratigraphic column (that is, the stratigraphic position) is stored in stratPosition.

 These rocks record a major change in paleoceanographic conditions, which we will investigate.
 In addition, a major unconformity (prolonged halt in deposition) separates these distinct oceanographic regimes.
 Rocks below this unconformity are included in the Carters Formation, and rocks above are placed in the Hermitage Formation.
 Complicating matters is an unusual bed overlying the unconformity, which has a distinct geochemical signature; this bed is called a transgressive lag.

 Make two vectors called carters and hermitage, each built from the logical test for the stratigraphic positions that conform to that formation.
-Both should be vectors of logical (TRUE and FALSE) value, and each should have the same length as the number of rows in the nashville data frame.

 Use these two objects anywhere you need to select data from the Carters or Hermitage formations.

 Use these named colors from here on, making your code easier to read and less error-prone.
-If this was in your own work and you wanted to change a color, you would need to do it in only one place.
+If this were in your own work and you wanted to change a color, you would need to do it in only one place.

 Examine the plot and imagine the placement of a line describing the relationship for the Carters (the dark blue).
 Now do the same for the Hermitage (light blue), and for the transgressive lag (open gray circles).